andylucny/dino_attention_maps_and_features/README.md

 All credits for quality of the model belong to the MicroSoft Research.

-We convert the model to ONNX and manipulate it to get bot attentions maps and the feature vector.
+We convert the model to ONNX and manipulate it to get both attentions maps and the feature vector.

 A the first we run the original model, patched to support a fluent conversion to ONNX in directory dino via run.bat It downloads the model, processes the img.png to six attention maps in the upper directory and also saves